bigfinfrank/cfg/.github/SECURITY.md

 4. Do not tell anyone that you have found or disclosed a vulnerability in any way.
 5. If you do not specify whether you would like to be credited with discovering this vulnerability, I will assume you'd like to be kept anonymous.
 6. I may publicly disclose any vulnerabilities in any form I would like.
 This includes complete disclosure or partial.
 (While respecting privacy and anonymity if applicable).
-7. The only versions relevant to me are the latest releases per game, pre-releases per game, and the most recent unpublished repository code per game.
+7. The only versions relevant to me are the latest releases per game, prereleases per game, and the most recent unpublished repository code per game.

 ## Non-vulnerabilities